jnv/bitoff.org/posts/2023-02-08-is-twitter-api-free/index.md

 The site generator creates a [feed with a single entry](https://jnv.github.io/istwitterapifree.com/feed.xml).
 The entry is identified by the current date, so feed readers will display a new item at most once a day, regardless of how many times the site is regenerated.

 This feed is passed to automation.
-For Twitter, I've used <acronym title="If This Then That">IFTTT</acronym> to post a new feed item to the Twitter account.
+For Twitter, I've used <abbr title="If This Then That">IFTTT</abbr> to post a new feed item to the Twitter account.
 I assume that a larger provider like IFTTT already pays for Twitter API, so it won't be affected.

 {% figure "ifttt.png", "Screenshot of IFTTT applet: If new feed item, then post a tweet." %}